Chocolate Caramel Poke Cake

 Once you make it, it gets used in pretty much every aspect of the cake.

-It’s spread on top of the sheet cake, added into the frosting, and used to decorate the top of the cake.
+It’s spread on top of the sheet cake, added to the frosting, and used to decorate the top of the cake.

 Step 2: Bake the Chocolate Sheet Cake